Jean Louis Conneau

-Jean Louis Conneau (8 Feb 1880 Lodève, Hérault – 5 August 1937, Lodève), better known under the pseudonym André Beaumont, was a pioneer French aviator, Naval Lieutenant and Flying boat manufacturer.
+Jean Louis Conneau (8 February 1880 Lodève, Hérault, France – 5 August 1937, Lodève), better known by the pseudonym André Beaumont, was a pioneer French aviator, French Navy lieutenant, and flying boat manufacturer.

 Flying career

 Conneau used the pseudonym "Beaumont" because, as a serving member of the French armed forces, he was not permitted to use his own name.
-He earned his French pilot's license on 7 December 1910 (#322), and his military pilot's license on 18 December 1911 (#4).
+He earned his French pilot's license, No. 322, on 7 December 1910, and his military pilot's license, No. 4, on 18 December 1911.

 Air races

 In 1911 he won three of the toughest aeronautical tests: the 'Paris-Rome' race, the first Circuit d'Europe (Tour of Europe) (Paris-Liege-Spa-Utrecht-Brussels-Calais-London-Calais-Paris) on 7 July 1911, and the Daily Mail Circuit of Britain Race (England and Scotland) on 26 July 1911, flying a Blériot XI.
-He also participated in the ill-fated 1911 Paris to Madrid air race in May the same year.
+He also participated in the ill-fated 1911 Paris to Madrid air race in May 1911.

-During the Paris-Liege leg of the 'Circuit d'Europe' his support engineer and teammate Léon Lemartin was involved in a fatal accident on take-off.
+In June 1911, during the Paris-Liege leg of the Circuit d'Europe, his support engineer and teammate Léon Lemartin was involved in a fatal accident on take-off.

 Aircraft manufacture

-IN 1912 he became the Technical Director of Donnet-Lévèque who manufactured flying boats.
-In 1913 he co-founded the Franco-British Aviation (FBA) to build flying boats (Fr.
-Hydravions (Hydroplanes)).
+In 1912 he became the technical director of Donnet-Lévèque, which manufactured flying boats.
+In 1913 he co-founded Franco-British Aviation (FBA) to build flying boats (French hydravions).
 It had its headquarters in London and a factory in Paris and supplied both the French and British armed services.

-As a flying boat pilot, during the World War I he commanded squadrons at Nice, Bizerte, Dunkirk, and Venice.
+As a flying boat pilot, he commanded squadrons at Nice, Bizerte, Dunkirk, and Venice during World War I (1914–1918).
 He worked at Franco-British Aviation perfecting flying boats for the French Navy from 1915 until 1919.